djmahe4/horoqih-vulnerable-android-app/README.md

 ## Installation

-Download the apk from the release
+Download the apk from the releases